BFT Protocol Forensics: Problem Statement and Model

 In this paper, for simplicity, we focus on the setting of outputting a {\em single value} instead of a sequence of values.
 The safety and liveness properties of SMR can then be expressed using the following definition: \begin{definition}[Validated Byzantine Agreement] A protocol solves validated Byzantine agreement among $n$ replicas tolerating a maximum of $t$ faults, if it satisfies the following properties: \begin{enumerate}[leftmargin=*, topsep=0pt] \item[] (Agreement) Any two honest replicas output values $v$ and $v'$, then $v = v'$. \item[] (Validity) If an honest replica outputs $v$, $v$ is an externally valid value, i.e., $v$ is signed by a client. \item[] (Termination) All honest replicas start with externally valid values, and all messages sent among them have been delivered, then honest replicas will output a value. \end{enumerate} \end{definition}

 \myparagraph{Forensic support.} Traditionally, consensus protocols provide guarantees only when $f \leq t$.
 When $f > t$, there can be a safety or liveness violation; this is the setting of study throughout this paper.
 Our goal is to provide \emph{forensic support} whenever there is a safety violation (or agreement violation) and the number of Byzantine replicas in the system are not too high.
 In particular, if the actual number of Byzantine faults are bounded by $m$ (for some $m > t$) and there is a safety violation, we can detect $d$ Byzantine replicas using a \emph{forensic protocol}.
 The protocol takes as input, the transcripts of honest parties, and outputs and \emph{irrefutable} proof of $d$ culprits.
 With the irrefutable proof, any party (not necessarily in the BFT system) can be convinced of the culprits' identities \emph{without} any assumption on the number of honest replicas.
 However, if even with transcripts from all honest replicas, no forensic protocol can output such a proof, the consensus protocol has no forensic support (denoted as ``None'' in Table~\ref{tab:results}).
+Note that when we say a protocol has no forensic support, we are referring to an impossibility w.r.t.\ providing irrefutable proof for $d$ culprits (more precisely, in the context of Definition~\ref{defn:forensic-support}).
+In a general sense, there are other ways to provide forensics related to hardware, software, and network except for non-repudiation in the protocol.